CCSMB/Standards/Standards/CCSMB-11.md

 If none of the directories listed above exist, compliant software MAY create a directory of its choice, provided it sets this setting and `ccsmb_desktop.install_target` (defined below).

+If none of the directories listed aboove exist, application launchers MAY choose to abort launching themselves or to remain open and empty.

 ### `ccsmb_desktop.install_target`

 This setting MUST be a string containing a path to a directory.
 The directory MUST be created.
 Compliant software management tooling MUST install applications in this directory.